Train cascade object detector model

 must match the output file name from the interrupted session.
 All

 arguments saved from the earlier session are reused automatically.

-Add the images location to the MATLAB path.
+Add the image directory to the MATLAB path.

 Train a cascade object detector called 'stopSignDetector.xml' using HOG features.
-The following command may take several minutes to run:
+NOTE: The command can take several minutes to run.